 As a business owner, you understand how important it is to stand out from your competition.
-But if it takes you a little while to find your page when searching in Google, where your competitors came up right away, how is a regular user supposed to find you when searching.
-To help with that, weâre looking at answering why your competitors rank higher than you in Google Search.
+But if it takes you a little while to find your page when searching on Google, while your competitors came up right away, how is a regular user supposed to find you when searching.

-From my five years of experience as an SEO, Iâve come across many websites.
-Unless weâre looking at a fringe case, in the majority of cases I see, the strongest reason for ranking lower than competitors is a lack of quality content and backlinks.
-These observations are intuitive and correlate with the top ranking factors other SEOs find through research.
+From my five years of experience as an SEO, I’ve come across many websites.
+Unless we’re looking at a fringe case, in the majority of cases I see, the strongest reason for ranking lower than competitors is a lack of quality content and backlinks.

 Naturally, things get a little different when looking at websites with around the same level of content and backlinks.
 In those cases, small changes can push one website above the other.
-However, generally speaking, for most new websites, the reason is most likely the amount and quality of content you create and the number and quality of backlinks you receive.
+However, generally speaking, for most new websites, the reason is most likely the amount and quality of the content you create and the number and quality of the backlinks you receive.

-While Google does have hundreds of factors that determine where a page should rank, thereâs a subset containing the most important ones at which your competitors likely excel.
+While Google does have hundreds of factors that determine where a page should rank, there’s a subset containing the most important ones at which your competitors likely excel.
 Additionally, when we generally say factors, we tend to overstate the significance of them.
-A âfactorâ sounds like something major and overly important.
+A “factor” sounds like something major and overly important.

-Because of that, consider most of the âranking factorsâ as standards.
-For example, having SSL on your website is critical â but by itself wonât get you ranked.
-It is a âpassâ or âfailâ improvement.
 Meanwhile, the two main ingredients that go into ranking are your content and backlinks.
 So it would be best if you primarily considered them as the important factors that you need to work on.

 Why are your competitors outranking you on Google?

-The saying âYou donât become an astronaut by accidentâ applies to its full extent here as well.
-Nowadays, ranking high on Google doesnât happen by chance, itâs only the result of deliberate actions.
+The saying “You don’t become an astronaut by accident” applies to its full extent here as well.
+Nowadays, ranking high on Google doesn’t happen by chance, it’s only the result of deliberate actions.
 In the past, website owners used questionable practices to get there.
 However, by becoming more advanced, Google can surface only the best pages that genuinely help users.

-That being said, letâs now explore a quick checklist of reasons why your competitors are better at SEO.
+That being said, let’s now explore a quick checklist of reasons why your competitors are better at SEO.
 In general, when I have to analyze the situation of a website and determine why competitors are ranking higher, I look for these things below.

-7 reasons your competitors outrank you in Google:
+Here’s 7 reasons your competitors outrank you in Google:

 Competitors have more and stronger backlinks

-Itâs no secret that having other relevant and authoritative websites link to your site is a factor that Google considers when ranking websites.
-To better illustrate how this works, suppose that Google runs a libraryâs front desk, which naturally contains tons of information.
+It’s no secret that having other relevant and authoritative websites link to your site is a factor that Google considers when ranking websites.
+To better illustrate how this works, suppose that Google runs a library’s front desk, which naturally contains tons of information.
 When a curious reader shows up and asks it a question, how would Google determine which book to refer them to?

 Naturally, they will look for some signals and trustworthiness.
 In the case of a library, those are mentions of the book or authors in other relevant books.
 If many authors mention that one book, say, as a great source, Google is more likely to see that book as the most authoritative source on that subject.
 Backlinks work similarly in the digital library called the internet.

-Your competitors likely have relevant and authoritative backlinks pointing to their homepage, which improves their brand presence.
+Your competitors likely have relevant and authoritative backlinks pointing to their homepage, which improve their brand presence.
 They likely also have deeper links pointing to specific pages, which, in turn, enhance the performance of those individual pages.

 Competitors have better, more in-depth content

 In the current day and age, the most critical factor for ranking is your content.
 Searchers are bound to look for content to explore their problems and find a solution.
+Of course not all content is created equal, so if your competitors have higher quality content, Google will notice.

-Now, âcontentâ is a broad term.
+Now, “content” is a broad term.
 Still, in short, it primarily includes written text, videos, and visuals like images and tables.
 In general, the better you explain the subject they search for, the more helpful you are to your end-user.

-Itâs also important to talk about what type of content they create, too.
+It’s also important to talk about what type of content they create, too.
 Your competitor might have a dedicated content team or an agency with which they are cooperating.
 This can give them great insights into exactly how to format their content to target specific queries for which people search.

 Consider that some subjects are more searchable than others.
-For example, many people are likely searching for âhow can I fix my bicycle chainâ.
-On the other hand, likely not as many people search for âJohnâs bike chain fixing toolâ.
+For example, many people are likely searching for “how can I fix my bicycle chain”.
+On the other hand, likely not as many people search for “John’s bike chain fixing tool”.
 To verify or test this, you can check it up using a keyword checker tool.

-Now, in full honesty, Iâm trying hard not to say the word âkeywords.â Youâve probably heard this term in the past â but from my experience, a better term to use is âtopics.â See, while Google used to rely on specific keywords to understand and rank your content, things are slightly different nowadays.
+Now, in full honesty, I’m trying hard not to say the word “keywords.”
+You’ve probably heard this term in the past – but from my experience, a better term to use is “topics.”
+See, while Google used to rely on specific keywords to understand and rank your content, things are slightly different nowadays.

 By improving the algorithm over time, Google can now understand subjects and topics similar to humans.
-Their algorithm can judge many factors that ultimately help them answer the question, âwould this website satisfy the searcherâs queryâ.
+Their algorithm can judge many factors that ultimately help them answer the question, “would this website satisfy the searcher’s query”.

-Therefore, if your competitors rank higher (especially at the very top), theyâve likely mastered the practice of writing relevant content.
-In other words, they satisfy your target audienceâs specific search queries through high content relevance.
+Therefore, if your competitors rank higher (especially at the very top), they’ve likely mastered the practice of writing relevant content.
+In other words, they satisfy your target audience’s specific search queries through high content relevance.

 Competitors have more content overall

-Now, thereâs a direct correlation between how much topically relevant content you produce (and how high-quality it is) and your rankings.
+Now, there’s a direct correlation between how much topically relevant content you produce (and how high-quality it is) and your rankings.
 Thoroughly breaking down your industry subjects allows Google to understand your overall goal with your website better.
-This also allows you to cement yourself in Googleâs eyes as an authority on the subject.
+This also allows you to cement yourself in Google’s eyes as an authority on the subject.

 Thinking about the example with the library from above, consider this.
 Suppose you have two books on, say, dogs.
 One is a dedicated book about dogs and covers everything from the biology of individual dog breeds to dog psychology to canine eating habits.
 Meanwhile, next to it, you find a biology book.
-You can only mention so much about each type of animal before that book gets enormously large â and their section on German Shepherds is rather shallow.
+You can only mention so much about each type of animal before that book gets enormously large – and their section on German Shepherds is rather shallow.

 Now, both of these books are highly reputable because they are both useful.
-But if you pose the question of âwhat should I feed my German Shepherd,â who would you guess is Google more likely to recommend?
+But if you pose the question of “what should I feed my German Shepherd,” who would you guess is Google more likely to recommend?
 Naturally, the more in-depth book.

 Google knows that almost no one does a singular search when exploring a subject.
-After this question, we might think about our German Shepherdâs sleeping habits.
+After this question, we might think about our German Shepherd’s sleeping habits.
 Here, Google knows that sending you straight to the source provides you with a better experience.

 Competitors feature known and respected authors